-- Forecast analytics: The resident will learn about the methodology and aggregation of data used in the Vizient Drug Price Forecast.
+- Forecast Analytics: The resident will learn about the methodology and aggregation of data used in the Vizient Pharmacy Market Outlook and related analysis.

-- Pharmaceutical contracting: With the sourcing department, the resident will learn about the development of contracting and supply chain agreements and the use of sophisticated data analytics integrating multiple internal and external resources to develop innovative strategies.
+- Pharmacy sourcing and program services: With the sourcing department, the resident will learn about the development of contracting and supply chain agreements and the use of sophisticated data analytics to develop innovative strategies.

-- Clinical applications 1: Clinical informatics: The resident will mine clinical databases and generate reports in order to benchmark cost-effective and clinically appropriate utilization of medications and related outcomes.
+- Clinical informatics: The resident will mine clinical databases and generate reports to benchmark cost-effective and clinically appropriate utilization of medications and related outcomes.